onera/paradigm/training/Python/01_Introduction/introduction.md

 <br/>

-Alain Hervault (PLM) : arrived the 6th of november to work on the mesh adaptation workflow
+Alain Hervault (PLM) : arrived the 6th of November to work on the mesh adaptation workflow

 <br/><br/>